TAMS-Group/bio_ik/README.md

 ## How it works

-The bio-ik solver is based on a memetic algorithm that combines gradient-based optimization with genetic and particle swarm optimization.
+The bio_ik solver is based on a memetic algorithm that combines gradient-based optimization with genetic and particle swarm optimization.

 Internally, vectors of all robot joint values are used to encode